2024 Performance Tour

 Wonsook Kim College of Fine Arts

-The Wonsook Kim College of Fine Arts at Illinois State University is comprised of the Schools of Art, Music, Theatre and the Creative Technologies program.
+The Wonsook Kim College of Fine Arts at Illinois State University is comprised of the Schools of Art, Music, Theatre, and Creative Technologies.
 Degrees offered include the Bachelor of Arts, Bachelor of Science, Bachelor of Music Education, Bachelor of Fine Arts, Master of Arts, Master of Science, Master of Music Education, and Master of Fine Arts.

 Students study in highly specialized studios, laboratories, and classrooms with highly trained faculty who are committed educators and practicing artists/scholars.
 Wonsook Kim College of Fine Arts students not only meet the admission standards of Illinois State, but also meet rigorous admission standards of the College.
 As a result, graduates of the College enter into fulfilling careers and lives in a variety of arts and arts-related professions.